 Rocky River Ranch has a long tradition of horseback riding and our current leadership focuses on a high safety standard.
-Our program is certified and horses are matched to each camper with temperament and experience in mind.
+Our program is certified and our horses are chosen for their calm temperments and experience with young riders.
 In addition to proper riding techniques, we also focus on proper care of horses and tack.

 Our main focus is on Western riding and Horsemanship skills.
 Our riding lessons are built around teaching the Secure SeatSM skill-driven system* from the American Association for Horsemanship Safety.
 Through these lessons, we hope to teach and improve each rider’s balance and basic skill set, so that they can be successful in any equestrian discipline they choose to pursue.
 Because our program caters to a wide variety of riders, a lot of whom are more inexperienced, our priority is always safety.

 Unlike traditional lesson barns, many of our campers’ only opportunity to ride is during their week at Rocky River Ranch.
 Due to this, we try to conduct our lessons at a pace where every camper can excel.
-Our Barn Girls class gives both equine enthusiasts, as well as those new to horses, various ground and riding activities through which to learn.
-Riding activities will include lessons on Secure-Seat riding skills, a trail ride through the pasture, and a chance to ride multiple horses.
+Our Horseback Riding classes give both equine enthusiasts, as well as those new to horses, various ground and riding activities through which to learn.
+Riding activities will include lessons on Secure-Seat riding skills, as well as games in order to practice each new technique as they learn.

 *The Secure Seat Method was developed by equine professionals as a step-by-step lesson program that teaches balance and control through the rider’s seat.
 Some of these steps include teaching proper alignment, a steady lower leg, posting, standing and sitting trot, and canter/lope only after passing a strict test.